SafetyMap

 Staying in City Centre South: common questions

-City Centre South currently has a travel score of 88/100 in Dublin, which makes it one of the stronger options for travelers.
+City Centre South has a safety score of 75/100 in Dublin.
+That makes it a generally solid option.